StanfordBioinformatics/loom/client/loomengine/examples/search_file/README.txt

 In this example, the “lorem_ipsum.txt” input file should be imported prior to importing the “search_file.yaml” template that references it.

 --------------------------------------------------------
-# Import the file before the template that references it
+# Import the template along with its dependencies (lorem_ipsum.txt)
-loom file import lorem_ipsum.txt loom template import search_file.yaml
+loom template import search_file.yaml

 # Run with default input data